Residential Market

 - Increasing construction costs however stabilising of late.

-- High levels of migration and owners moving to lower value situations to downsize their mortgages.
+- Owners moving to lower value situations to downsize their mortgages.

 - Continued low business and consumer confidence.